-Shedd Aquarium will work with restaurants and the food service industry to make a measurable reduction in single-use plastics in Chicago communities.
+Shedd Aquarium worked with restaurants and the food service industry to make a measurable reduction in litter and marine debris from single-use items in Chicago communities.

 Type of Project: Prevention